badoo/RIBs/documentation/testing/unit-tests.md

         backStack = backStack,
     )

-    // We can replace view implementation with stub, so we can run this test without Robolectric
+    // We can replace view implementation with a stub, so we can run this test without Robolectric
     // RibViewStub is suitable for MVI approach, but you can easily create your own View stub just by implementing View interface private val view = object : RibViewStub<SomeScreenView.ViewModel, SomeScreenView.Event>(), SomeScreenView {}

-    // RibInteractorTestHelper will invoke all required callbacks to setup Interactor properly private val interactorTestHelper = RibInteractorTestHelper(
+    // Utility helper that will allow you to invoke all required callbacks in order to setup the Interactor's state properly private val interactorTestHelper = RibInteractorTestHelper(
         interactor = interactor,
-        // If it is hard to create instance of SomeScreenNode, you can extend RibNodeStub and implement SomeScreen interface ribFactory = { SomeScreenNode(it, viewFactory = { view }, plugins = emptyList()) }
+        // If it is hard to create an instance of SomeScreenNode, you can extend RibNodeStub and implement SomeScreen interface ribFactory = { SomeScreenNode(it, viewFactory = { view }, plugins = emptyList()) }
     )